fkromer/eswp3/about.rst

 :Solution:
  - Think about where the grocery is located.
  - Think about a sequence of grocery which leads to an as short as possible walking route.
- - Go straight to the areas where your grocery is located by walking along your shopping tour specific walking pattern (pay attention!
-There are no walking patterns because the grocery shopping list tends to vary between single shopping tours.).
+ - Go straight to the areas where your grocery is located by walking along your shopping tour specific walking pattern.

 :Resulting context:
  You got your grocery as fast as possible.
 The probability to miss grocery is little.